MayamaTakeshi/yate-experiments/README.md

 This repo documents our experiments with Yate (Yet Another Telephony Engine)

-We use a Dockerfile to build a docker image containing yate, sngrep2 and node.js.
+We use a Dockerfile to build a docker image containing yate, sngrep2, node.js and sipp.

 The experiments are a few tests (using node.js) controlling yate via [next-yate](https://github.com/0LEG0/next-yate).